 Shandelle Battersby flies on Hawaiian Airlines HA446 from Auckland to Honolulu, Hawaii.

-A Hawaiian Airlines Airbus A330-200, easily recognisable thanks to the bright pink, coral and purple Pualani ("flower of the sky") logo on its tail, featuring a girl with a hibiscus tucked behind her ear.
+The plane: A Hawaiian Airlines Airbus A330-200, easily recognisable thanks to the bright pink, coral and purple Pualani ("flower of the sky") logo on its tail, featuring a girl with a hibiscus tucked behind her ear.

 Class: The not-even-a-year-old Extra Comfort, which lies literally in-between First Class (really Business) and Economy.
 It costs about $144 more than Economy, and includes priority screening and boarding, extra legroom, premium meals, snacks and beverages, inflight entertainment, a pillow and blanket, and an in-seat AC power plug on some planes.
 The eight-hour flight is not too bad, but boy it's good to have that bit of extra legroom, and to get on and off the plane first.
 We also got a lovely amenities kit, with moisturisers, eye mask, comb, toothbrush and paste, tissues and so on.
 The reverse Economy class flight on this leg got complimentary food and beverages, hot towels, scaled-back amenities kit, pillow and blanket, and some movies and TV shows.
 Hawaiian Airlines is the only US airline that serves complimentary meals in Economy.